Delaware Senate Votes to Pass Death Penalty Repeal Measure

 The National Coalition to Abolish the Death Penalty is the nation's oldest organization dedicated to the abolition of the death penalty.
 We are comprised of an extensive network representing more than 100 state and national affiliate organizations and thousands of advocates and volunteers.
 Our members include families of murder victims, people across the political and religious spectrum, past and present law enforcement officials and prominent civil and racial justice organizations working to end the death penalty forever.

-In January 2014, the National Coalition to Abolished the Death Penalty launched the 90 Million Strong Campaign to partner with and mobilize a growing number of national organizations and individuals who believe that it is time for the death penalty to end.
+In January 2014, the National Coalition to Abolish the Death Penalty launched the 90 Million Strong Campaign to partner with and mobilize a growing number of national organizations and individuals who believe that it is time for the death penalty to end.